search icon

 Corporation: Like an LLC, this structure exists apart from its owners.
 It offers the strongest liability protection.
 However, corporations are subject to “double taxation,” in which profits are taxed twice, once at the corporate level and again when they’re distributed to the individual shareholders as dividends.
 Corporations also have more formalities and red tape than other business structures, such as keeping corporate records and having shareholder meetings.

-Limited partnership (LP): An LP is a type of partnership where there is at least one general partner who operates the business but has unlimited liability for any business debts; the limited partners only have liability up to the amount they’re invested in the business.
+Limited partnership (LP): An LP is a type of partnership where there is at least one general partner who operates the business but has unlimited liability for any business debts; the limited partners only have liability up to the amount they’ve invested in the business.

 Limited liability partnership (LLP): An LLP is similar to an LP, except that all of the partners have limited liability; there are no general partners with unlimited liability.
 In an LLP, partners also have liability protection from the errors of other partners.
 Unlike LLCs, LLPs require that management duties be equally divided among the partners.
 LLPs are often used by professionals like lawyers and doctors.

-Need help with filing your LLC in Texas?
+Need help with filing your Texas LLC?

 Once you’ve finished the steps above, you’re (literally) in business!
 You’ve taken the first steps to building your dream company.
 But there’s a lot more to know than just how to start a Texas LLC.